gaelanmcmillan/raycast-get-tab/README.md

 These are just zsh scripts with special comment that let Raycast recognize it as a Script Command.

-> [!NOTE]
+> [!IMPORTANT]
 > For these scripts to appear in your Raycast menu, you'll need to [add the `examples/` directory](#adding-raycast-script-command-directories) to your list of Raycast Script Command directories.
+>

-Once you've done that, find the commands via the Raycast menu, or setup a hotkey.
+> Once you've done that, find the commands via the Raycast menu, or setup a hotkey.

 ## Creating New "Get Tab" Commands